Expanding Access to Healthy Food

 Patients signing the consent form will allow FLIPA and its participating provider organizations to improve the integration of physical, behavioral health and social care, and will help healthcare providers improve coordination and quality of care.
 It is a significant step in FLIPA being a clinically integrated network.

-The patient consent form that FLIPA members are using was developed by an attorney that is an expert in 42 CFR Part 2.
+The patient consent form that FLIPA members are using was developed in consultation with an attorney knowledgeable in 42 CFR Part 2.
 Obtaining patient consent will enable FLIPA members to see data for shared patients.

 When it comes to healthcare, protecting personal health information is critical.
 And, while traditional EMR systems are secure and protect privacy, they tend to exist in isolation.
 In order to offer the most comprehensive care, every provider needs to know more about patients, such as their prescriptions and their mental health status.

-FLIPA developed the Integrated Acute Contact Team (i-ACT) approach building on the success of a Behavioral Health/Primary Care integration pilot in 2020.
-The i-ACT solution addresses the need for a system of care that can best improve outcomes for and reduce preventable costs of individuals with acute physical health, mental health, substance use, and social care needs.
+I-ACT™ by FLIPA builds on the success of a Behavioral Health/Primary Care integration pilot in 2020.
+The i-ACT™ solution addresses the need for a system of care that can best improve outcomes for and reduce preventable costs of individuals with acute physical health, mental health, substance use, and social care needs by promoting collaboration and implementing efficiencies between the patient’s healthcare providers.

 This innovative solution brings together Care Coordinators from primary care and behavioral health settings serving the same patients to function as one shared treatment team across organizations.
 I-ACT leverages FLIPA’s population health analytics to risk stratify individuals along with a set of integrative standards of care to improve effective outreach, facilitate efficient care coordination, and reduce barriers to access and engagement for individuals.